 At least once a year, the Board of Directors performs a review of calculation methods, risk areas, stress tests and benchmarks etc. for calculating DLR's solvency need.
-In addition, the Board of Directors discusses and approves DLR's calculation of adequate own funds and solvency need at least once every quarter based on a recommendation from the Executive Board.
+In addition to the annual and more thorough review, the Board of Directors discusses and approves DLR's calculation of adequate own funds and solvency need at least once every quarter based on a recommendation from the Executive Board.
 DLR's Risk Committee reviews the material prior to submission to the Board of Directors.

-In the calculation, DLR follows the guidelines set out in the Executive Order on Risk Exposures, Own Funds and Solvency Need and the Danish FSA's guidelines, etc. DLR's calculation is made on the basis of the credit reservation approach ("8+ approach"), which is the official method of the Danish FSA (see FSA guidance).
+In the calculation of the adequate own funds and the solvency need, DLR follows the guidelines set out in the Executive Order on Risk Exposures, Own Funds and

+Solvency Need and the Danish FSA's guidelines, etc. DLR's calculation is made on the basis of the credit reservation approach ("8+ approach"), which is the official method of the Danish FSA (see FSA guidance).
 Using this approach, the individual risk areas are reviewed to assess whether special risks exist.
 The risk areas are credit risks, market risks, operational risks and IT risks.
 The assessment is based on DLR's risk profile, capital position and any significant forward-looking factors.

-The calculation uses stress tests with several different scenarios to assess resilience.
-These scenarios are defined for example in the Danish FSA's macroeconomic stress test and also scenarios developed by DLR.
+The calculation also uses stress tests, including the Danish FSA's macroeconomic stress test, including scenarios developed by DLR.
 On the basis of these scenarios, an assessment is made of the adequacy of DLR's own funds and recurring earnings.

 DLR's risks are assessed in the following main areas.
-Within each area, relevant risks are assessed in a number of sub-areas.
 An estimate is also made as to whether other factors require an add-on to own funds.
-Such factors are described in the Danish FSA's guidance, and the calculation also includes management overlays.
+Such factors are described in the Danish FSA's guidance, and the calculation also takes into consideration the need for specific management overlays.
 Relevant departments are involved in determining adequate own funds.
 This also applies for preliminary and subsequent discussions of stress tests etc. for the various business areas.

-The risk assessment covers the following areas:
+The risk assessment covers the following areas as set out in the Danish FSA's guidelines:

 - Credit risk

-- Earnings and growth
+- Earnings and lending growth

 - Credit risk for large customers

 - Model uncertainty

 - Other credit risks

 - Counterparty risk (financial counterparties)

 - Credit risk concentration

 - Market risk, including

 - Interest rate risk

 - Equity risk

 - Exchange rate risk

 - Liquidity risk

 - Operational risk

-- Risks associated with information and communications technology (ICT)
+- IT risks

 - Leverage